-As you can see, Found Money offers vary per retailer.
-The Acorns phone app will give you all the details on the offers currently available.
 Just make sure that your debit or credit card is linked with your Acorns account (this takes only a few minutes).
-Whenever you shop at one of these partner brands, they’ll put cash back into your investing account.
-Typically, it takes about 30 to 60 days to receive your reward.
+Whenever you shop at one of these partner brands, they'll put cash back into your investing account.
+Typically, it takes about 60 to 120 days to receive your reward.

 But there is no reason not to sign up.
 This is — quite literally — found money.